How to Make Mead: Wild Fermented Honey Wine

 5. Bottle the mead to further age it if you have a will of steel and have managed not to drink it after six months or so.

 Don’t make the mistake that everyone makes – don’t bottle too soon!
-Your bottles will blow up and it will be awful and you will feel so terrible and frustrated.
+Your bottles will blow up and it will be awful and you will feel so terrible and frustrated when you have to clean up a sour, sticky mess of glass shards.
 Don’t do it!
 Be patient.
 If your airlock shows any signs of bubbling once per minute, it’s still too soon.

 Experimenting with mead recipes